Faculty-Led Short-Term Study Abroad Programs

 - financial soundness and accessibility of program costs to students

 From there, proposals are sent to the Committee on Non-Standard Program and Administrative Arrangements for further approval at financial, academic, and administrative levels.

 Support from the Office of International Education Services (IES)

 IES will provide student and faculty support from start to end of the process, including program development assistance, student selection/vetting help, pre-departure orientation, assistance during the programs, and returnee programming for the year following the abroad experience.
 The IES will also provide:

 - faculty pre-departure workshops

-- international contacts and contracts
+- international contacts

 The process takes approximately 18-24 months from the start of program development to the end of the program on-site.

 It is essential to contact Caylie Middleton, Associate Director of International Education, firstname.lastname@example.org, as soon as possible if you are interested in submitting a proposal.